mloumeau/GodelHashes/README.md

 as easily as it can in the other version.

 Fixed - I have recently learned that when passing non-primitive data structures to functions, they are passed by reference, not value.
 Therefore, there need not be a return for the data type to be updated, so long as it was passed into the function.
-Because of this, the dictionary gets updated despite not having a return method.
+Because of this, the dictionary gets updated despite not having a return method attached to it.
 The fully-updated dictionary can now be accessed outside of its local function.